lmckenzie99/strive/docs/METRICS.md

 * **Support ticket volume** - If using Firebase Extensions for customer support, track tickets in Firestore.
 Otherwise, integrate with third-party support tools (Zendesk, Intercom) and pull data via API.
 Store monthly counts in `support_metrics` collection or export to BigQuery for trending analysis.

+---

+**Infrastructure Notes:**
+- Enable Firebase Analytics and link to Google Analytics 4 for comprehensive tracking
+- Set up BigQuery export for advanced querying and long-term data warehousing
+- Use Firebase Cloud Functions to calculate complex metrics nightly and cache results
+- Implement proper user privacy controls and anonymization for sensitive financial data
+- Create custom Firebase Analytics events for all user actions not automatically tracked